timcdlucas/polygon_ml/README.md

-1. Use Colombia + Indonesia as case studies.
+1. Use Colombia, Madagascar, Indonesia and 1 or two more as case studies.
 2. do cross validation on polygon.
 5. probably want random cv and spatial cv?
-7. spatial only. but need to choose year/year range.
+6. Continue pre tests.
+Test positive constraint.
+7. Move to global and local ML models.
 8. compare Mae.